Are undocumented students eligible for admission to Metropolitan Community College Kansas City?

-Undocumented students with a U.S. high school transcript or GED will be admitted to MCCKC and will pay the out-of-state tuition rate.
+Undocumented students with a U.S. high school transcript or GED will be admitted to MCCKC and will pay the international tuition rate.

 Are undocumented students eligible for Federal or State Financial Aid?

 Federal and State financial aid is only available to U.S. citizens and legal permanent residents.
 However, qualified undocumented students may be eligible for MCCKC specific scholarships.

 Are there deadlines to apply for admission for undocumented applicants?

 How does an undocumented applicant apply for admission?